RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

 npm run shopify app dev
 ```

-## Step 4: Create the delivery customization with GraphiQL
+## Step 4: Create the payment customization with GraphiQL

-### 1. Install the Shopify [GraphiQL app][(https://shopify-graphiql-app.shopifycloud.com/login) on your store.
+### 1. Install the Shopify [GraphiQL app](https://shopify-graphiql-app.shopifycloud.com/login) on your store.
 If you've already installed GraphiQL, then you should do so again to select the necessary access scopes for delivery customizations.

 ### 2. In the GraphiQL app, in the API Version field, select the 2023-07 version.